 I mention all of this, because it’s in knowing God and what He has spoken through the Bible that we are able to see when our feelings are out of sync with the truth.
 Without the Word of God grounding us, we are much more easily tempted to bend the truth to align with our feelings, instead of comparing our feelings to what is true.
 It’s in understanding what God says in His Word and trusting what He says is true that we are able to tell if our feelings are accurate perceptions of the world around us.

 We hear phrases like, “Your feelings are valid,” and “Do what makes you happy,” or “Speak your truth,” all the time in our culture.
 Our feelings are very real, but are they always valid?
-I think about when I was a young girl and would I’d get mad at my sisters for stealing something of mine, but I’d later find I just misplaced it.
-Were those feelings really valid?
+I think about when I was a young girl and I would get angry at my sister for stealing something of mine.
+More often than not, I’d realize I just misplaced it.
+Were those feelings of anger really valid?
 What if what makes us happy is actually harming us?
 Even good things can become idols and unhealthy obsessions.
 And what if our perceptions of truth are merely things we learned from life’s experiences, but aren’t grounded in anything beyond our own understanding?
 God says in Proverbs 3:5 ESV, “Trust in the LORD with all your heart, and do not lean on your own understanding.”
 (Emphasis added).

 We must be grounded in God’s Word to be able to perceive our feelings and what’s happening in the world around us accurately.
 When was the last time you prayed for godly wisdom?
 For God to transform your feelings to align them to what He says is true?
 These can be hard questions, but they are essential to our growth.
 It is typically so much easier to see these pitfalls in others, so ask God to reveal your own blindspots.